 prescription medications can cause delirium as well.
 Some common risk factors for delirium include old age, severe medical conditions, and the use of certain medications.

-Dementia usually is caused by diseases such as Alzheimer’s—which is a specific type of dementia.
+Dementia usually is caused by health conditions such as Alzheimer’s disease—which is a specific type of dementia.
 Other types of dementia include vascular dementia, lewy body dementia, and frontotemporal dementia.
 Some common risk factors for dementia include aging, family history of memory issues, and underlying health conditions.

 Delirium is generally a temporary condition that improves over time—if treated properly.
 It can last anywhere from a couple of days to a couple of months.
 Whereas dementia is an incurable, long-term condition that worsens over time.